Xaldew/dotfiles/README.md

 packages.
 Note however that it is not always the most recent version that is present in the Chocolatey repositories.

 ### Windows 10 Packet Manager

+The `install_packages.ps1` is from now on the primary Windows package installation script.
+Windows 10 now bundles the package manager *OneGet* with the OS, making it fairly simple to configure it to receive packages from the Chocolatey infrastructure.